-Commutation 50% of future retirements elect to exchange pension for additional tax free cash up to HMRC limits for service to 1 April 2008 (equivalent 75% for service from 1 April 2008).
+Commutation 50% of future retirements elect to exchange pension for additional tax free cash up to HMRC limits for service to 1 April 2008; 75% for service from 1 April 2008.

-50:50 option 10% of members (uniformly distributed across the age, service and salary range) will choose the 50:50 option.
+50:50 option 10% of members (uniformly distributed across the age, service and salary range) will choose the 50:50 option

 The tables below show details of the assumptions actually used for specimen ages.
 The promotional pay scale is an annual average for all employees at each age.
 It is in addition to the allowance for general pay inflation described above.
-For membership movements, the percentages represent the probability that an individual at each age leaves service within the following twelve months.
+For membership movements, the figures represent the number of members per 1000 at each age that are assumed to leave service within the following twelve months